guanyingc/PS-FCN/README.md

 # You can find checkpoints and results in data/Training/
 ```

-## Data Normalization for Handling SVBRDFs (TPAMI 2020)
+## Data Normalization for Handling SVBRDFs (TPAMI)
 #### Download the trained models
 ```shell
 sh scripts/download_pretrained_TPAMI_models.sh
 # You can find the downloaded model in ./data/models/
 ```
-If the above command is not working, please manually download the trained model from One Drive (PS-FCN_normalize) and put it in `./data/models/`.
+If the above command is not working, please manually download the trained model from BaiduYun (PS-FCN_normalize) and put it in `./data/models/`.

 #### Test on the DiLiGenT main dataset
 ```shell